sodalitegames/aberrations-website/content/settings/navigation.md

           to get all the required information like species, creatures, belongings, and more.
   - showInChildList: No
-    name: Worlds
-    description: Explore all the playable worlds and find the one you like most.
-    iconRef: CubeTransparentIcon
-    children:
-      - name: Avarice
-        iconRef: FingerPrintIcon
-        description: Explore the world of Avarice.
-A futuristic dystopia of corporation rule and science, with a litte bit of cyberpunk, all rolled into one.
-        path: avarice
-    path: worlds
-  - showInChildList: No
     name: Digital Tools
     description: Explore the digital tools we provide to improve your gameplay.
     iconRef: DesktopComputerIcon